michaelhaaf/2W6-W23/md/pages/calendar.md

 [lab4]: ../assignments/lab4 "Lab 4: worth 12.5%, due April 14"
 [pm1]: ../assignments/milestone1 "Project Milestone 1: worth 15%, due TBD"
 [pm2]: ../assignments/milestone2 "Project Milestone 2: worth 15%, due TBD"

+[lab2solution]: ../assignments/lab2solution "You can preview/download all solution files here."
+[lab3solution]: ../assignments/lab3solution "You can preview/download all solution files here."
+[lab4solution]: ../assignments/lab4solution "You can preview/download all solution files here."

 [tutDocument]: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Marking_up_a_letter "MDN: Marking up a Letter.
 Make sure you are familiar with all of the HTML elements covered in this tut."
 [tutWebsite]: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure "MDN: Document and website structure.
 This is a very helpful tutorial for getting started on Lab2."